Does GraphOS Router Replace My API Gateway?

 How the GraphOS Router differs from API gateways

-The GraphOS Router is a high-performant GraphQL gateway that supports Apollo Federation.
-It handles GraphQL requests that can then be resolved by many GraphQL subgraphs underneath.
-When comparing the router to other API technologies in the market today, a natural first comparison to draw is to API gateways.
+The GraphOS Router is a high-performant API orchestration gateway that supports Apollo Federation.
+It handles requests that can then be resolved by many different services underneath, whether they are REST or GraphQL.
+When comparing the router to other API technologies in the market today, a natural first comparison to draw is to API management gateways.
 Tools like Kong or your cloud provider offer capabilities to secure, manage, and monitor your API endpoints.
 These gateways usually live at the outermost edges of your companies infrastructure.
-Sometimes they are even required by your security team so that all inbound and outbound traffic flows through the same top layer of your tech stack.
+Sometimes they are even required by your security team at all layers, so that traffic flows through the same secure layer of your tech stack regardless of business use case.

 Apollo GraphQL and Kong have partnered to produce a joint paper that provides API practitioners with the tools they need to navigate the complex API landscape and drive successful digital experiences.
 Read more in the blog post.